wp-plugins/customize-admin/readme.txt

 This plugin creates a 'content_block' custom post type.
 The title is never displayed, use this to describe the position of the widget on the page.
 Note that these content blocks can only be displayed in the context of the page.
 I have added 'public' => false to the custom post type which means that it is not accessible outside the page context.

 To add content to a widget, drag it to the required position in the sidebar and select the title of the custom post in the widget configuration.

+You can find more information about this plugin and a screencast video which shows the plugin in action on the [plugin homepage](http://www.vanderwijk.com/services/web-design/wordpress-custom-post-widget/).

 == Screenshots ==